 On the 2nd observation deck there is a gilded hand imprint of President Nursultan Nazarbayev.
-President Nazarbayev was the first president of the Independent Republic of Kazakhstan and has been continuously re-elected ever since 1991.
-Visitors are invited to place their hand in the imprint and make a wish.
+President Nazarbayev was the first president of the Independent Republic of Kazakhstan.
+Additionally, he has served as president from 1990 until March 2019 when he retired from office.
+Visitors to Bayterek often place their hand inside of the imprint and make a wish.

 Ak Orda Presidential Palace

-The presidential palace is situated on the left bank of the Ishim River and it was opened officially in 2004.
-Although the palace is the place of work for the president it is not the presidential residence.
+Ak Orda Presidential Palace was officially opened in 2004 on the left bank of the Ishim River.
+Although the palace is the place of work for the president, it is not the presidential residence.
 However, the palace houses the presidential administrative staff that works at the palace.

 Khan Shatyr Entertainment Center

 More recently, the Khan Shatyr was completed and opened to the public in 2010.
 Historically, the Kazakhs have lived a nomadic lifestyle.
 Therefore, this may explain why the building is actually a giant fabric tent.
 Even so, the “tent” features modern facilities such as a shopping center, mini golf, a river boating center and even a indoor beach resort.